ECB lifts inflation forecast, keeps GDP outlook steady

-FRANKFURT The European Central Bank raised its 2015 inflation forecast on Wednesday, arguing that its 60 billion euro per month asset-buying program is bearing fruit.
+FRANKFURT, June 3 The European Central Bank raised its 2015 inflation forecast on Wednesday, arguing that its 60 billion euro per month asset-buying programme is bearing fruit.

 It kept its economic growth projections steady.